Binary0011247/AI-Tutor-RAG/README.md

 A few choices that affect a live demo.
 This is not a distributed-systems write-up.

 - **Two hosts.** Vision jobs outlive a Vercel function timeout, so the UI and the Gemini worker are separate.
 That is the only reason the live app is two URLs.
 - **File-pair cache.** SHA-256 of the two uploaded files.
 Re-uploading the **same** PDFs returns the cached pipeline and does not call Gemini again.
-Teacher overrides are **not** stored in that cache.
 - **In-memory jobs.** No database, as the brief allows.
 A job lasts about an hour or until the API process restarts.
 - **Rate limit, retries, health.** 10 uploads per IP per minute; Gemini retries on per-minute 429s; the upload page pings `/health` so a sleeping Render instance is more likely to be awake.
 - **Docker.** Optional, local API only (`docker compose up`).
 Production is Vercel + Render, not a container fleet.